 Please note that from time to time, volunteer programs reach capacity and are not able to provide volunteer placements.

 We have several advisory committees to help us continue to evolve and meet the changing demands of the community.
 Find out more about all our advisory committees by visiting the Advisory committees page.

-We work with a number of groups across the community that have an interest in supporting the management, maintenance and development of Council urban and bushland parks.
+We work with a number of groups across the community that have an interest in supporting our Council services and facilities as well as the management, maintenance and development of Council urban and bushland parks.
 For more on these groups, and how you can volunteer with them, please see the information below.